Valletta Travel Information

 The country code for Malta is +356, and the outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City or area codes are not required.
 Local and international telephone calls can be made from hotel rooms, and most hotels also offer fax and internet access.

-GO telecommunications offices also provide these services in the main towns, while coin and card operated telephone boxes can be found all over Malta.
+GO telecommunications offices also provide these services in the main towns.
 Comprehensive GSM 900 and 1800 mobile phone networks as well as nationwide 3G coverage cover the islands.
-All the main towns and tourist resorts contain internet cafes.

 Travellers arriving in Malta from non-EU countries do not need to pay customs duty on 200 cigarettes, 50 cigars, 100 cigarillos or 250g of tobacco; 4 litres of wine and 2 litres of spirits.
 Travellers may carry personal items of non-commercial nature worth up to €430 when travelling by air or sea.